Quality

 3. Contaminant screening

-Screening for heavy metals and microbial contaminants — the checks many brands leave unstated.
-We would rather name them and be held to them.
+Screening for heavy metals and microbial contaminants.
+We would rather name these checks explicitly and be held to them.

 4. Batch number → certificate of analysis